prembasumatary/edx-gomatic/README.md

 ## Cautions and Caveats
 - Currently any *Secure Variables* must be hashed first by the GoCD server before putting them in the script
-- GoCD tends to mangle long strings or strings that have carrage returns in them.
+- GoCD tends to mangle long strings or strings that have carriage returns in them.